TylorDuong/TylorDuong/README.md

 - 👋 Hi, I’m @undTurt
 - 👀 I’m interested in game development.
 - 🌱 I’m currently a first year CS student at ASU.
-- 💞️ I’m looking to collaborate on games.
+- 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me: my discord is underscoreturt.

 # Project Portfolio